jutzig/github-release-plugin/README.md

 Unless otherwise specified, the plugin will upload the main artifact of your project and take the github repository url from the `<scm>` section.

 By default, the plugin will look for your github credentials in your maven `settings.xml`.
+Credentials can be privated as an API token, or username and password.
 Example
 ```
 <servers>
     <server>
         <id>github</id>
+        <privateKey>API_TOKEN</privateKey>
         <username>GITHUB_USERNAME</username>
         <password>GITHUB_PASSWORD</password>
     </server>